CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

    ```
    apt-get upgrade
    ```
-6. Now the system is updated with latest packages/updates from the repository.
+6. Now the system is updated with latest packages or updates from the repository.

 # Task 2 : Installing VM tools